ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 competition, and to my teammates, particularly @kepenon, who persevered alongside me throughout the entire competition.

-I would like to extend my gratitude to @thiovel for providing the fast DALI inference notebook, which greatly aided in the completion of this competition.
+I would like to extend my gratitude to @theoviel for providing the fast DALI inference notebook, which greatly aided in the completion of this competition.
 Additionally, I